 Non-marital property can also be converted into marital property.
 This can happen by gift to the marital estate or by joint titling.
 Simply commingling, or mixing, marital and non-marital property does not, by itself, convert non-marital property in to marital property.

-The division of a retirement account is usually accomplished by the use of a Qualified Domestic Relations Order ("QDRO"), which is a separate order from the divorce decree, and it directs the administrator of the retirement account to divide it according to the court's order.
-When retirement accounts are divided this way, the spouse receiving the award will receive a retirement account identical to the account that was divided, at the value assigned by the court.
+The division of a retirement account is usually accomplished by the use of a Qualified Domestic Relations Order (QDRO), which is a separate order from the divorce decree.
+The QDRO directs the administrator of the retirement account to divide it according to the court's order.
+When retirement accounts are divided this way, the spouse receiving the award will receive a retirement account identical to the account that was divided at the value assigned by the court.
 That receiving spouse will be bound by the same rules as the original plan, and will not be allowed to cash out the account without the same tax consequences or penalties that apply to the original account.

 Division of retirement accounts by QDRO is often a lengthy and expensive process, and is usually used for accounts with significant value.
 Another method to account for a spouses share of marital retirement accounts would be avoid division of the retirement fund, and award the other spouse another marital asset in exchange.